-DK ‘Zattere’ ’19 – ’20
+DK Zattere ’19 – ’20

 V–A–C Zattere, Venice

 An exhibition room on the first floor serves as a place for the unlikely meeting of works by European modernist artists, the creations of the Russian avant-garde, and paintings by Socialist Realists of the 1960s from the Russian city of Samara.
 The first two groups emerged on the eve of crucial historical moments: one created during the early years of the Soviet experiment, the other just before the First World War and the emergence of fascist regimes.
-The Samara works of a later period are filled with romantic expectations about the industrial achievements of the Soviet state.
+The Samara works of the later period are filled with romantic expectations about the industrial achievements of the Soviet state.

-The DK music programme looks at the specific themes explored this season: flooding, the anticipation of forthcoming shifts and the port as metaphor; while this year’s DK Film Club will present three thematic cycles: Just Before the Future, Multicoloured Dreams and Forced to be Together, presenting films by ground-breaking directors defining the nature of world cinema today.
+The DK music programme looks at the specific themes explored this season: flooding, the anticipation of forthcoming shifts and the port as metaphor; while this year’s DK Film Club will present three thematic cycles: Just Before the Future, Multicoloured Dreams and Forced to Be Together, presenting films by ground-breaking directors defining the nature of world cinema today.

 A live stream series of online excursions offers visitors from Venice the opportunity to walk and talk alongside residents in different districts of Moscow, enabling both parties to explore aspects of the everyday as well as to share their own stories, visit landmarks and discuss the cityscapes and architecture.